BTKAMIKAWA/Dog-Training/README.md

 # Dog-Training
-Fictitious dog training site with information about fictitious company and a working form that enables you to request information
+I love dogs and wanted to build a fictitious site for dog training services.
+I included a form at the bottom for requesting information.
+It takes the information that is inputted, runs validations on it and if the information is good it composes a confirmation message at the bottom of page that includes the inputted information.